Multiplayer Bandit Learning, from Competition to Cooperation: Competitive Play

-We establish this by showing that a player using an optimal strategy is never the first to explore.
+We establish the theorem by showing that for $p$ close enough to $g$, a player using an optimal strategy is never the first to explore.
 However, each player will need as part of their strategy a contingency plan for what to do if the other player deviates from the main path.
-In fact, the strategy of always playing left is not part of any equilibrium.
-If Bob always plays left, then Alice can play the single player optimum (of pulling the arm with the highest Gittins index) and win. \begin{proof}[Proof of Theorem~\ref{thm:competing_explore_less_discounted}]
+In fact, for $p < g$, the strategy of always playing left is not part of any equilibrium; if Bob always plays left, then Alice can play the one player optimum (of pulling the arm with the highest Gittins index) and win.